tillitis/dev-tillitis/hugo/content/protocol/_index.md

 |--------|----------------|---------------------|
 | data   | 127            | Raw binary app data |

-Load 127 bytes of raw app binary into device RAM.
+Load 127 bytes of raw app binary into the TKey RAM.
 Should be sent consecutively over the complete raw binary.
 (128 == largest frame length minus the command byte).